What an American's rescue says about ties with a nuclear-armed ally

 Related: Here's Why Pakistan Finally Arrested Alleged Terror Mastermind

-Shahzad (NOT SHEHZAD, PER WEB HITS) Chaudhry, a retired vice marshal of the Pakistan air force, said the country's intervention in the Coleman case illustrated anew the mutual benefits of cooperation.
+Shahzad Chaudhry, a retired vice marshal of the Pakistan air force, said the country's intervention in the Coleman case illustrated anew the mutual benefits of cooperation.

 "The essence in this episode is of intelligence sharing,” Chaudhry said.
 “When in the know, Pakistan will act."